US natgas prices slide 3% to one-week low on rising output, mild forecasts

 In other news, a solar eclipse will pass across a region covering California to Texas on Saturday, Oct.
 14, reducing the amount of solar power available for several hours in the middle of the day.

-Energy traders, however, noted the overall impact of the lost solar power would be reduced in part because the eclipse was coming on a weekend when many businesses and government offices are closed, which reduces power demand.
-Most electric grids rely on gas-fired generation to make up for the power lost when solar power declines as the sun goes down.
+Energy traders, however, noted the overall impact of the lost solar power would be reduced in part because the eclipse was coming on a weekend when power demand is lower with many businesses and government offices closed.
+Most electric grids rely on gas-fired generation to make up for power lost when solar declines as the sun goes down.

 SUPPLY AND DEMAND